petraxeman/exWorlds/Design documents/Library server structures description.md

 - image-name: preview of system what showing for users
 - type: Can be "game-system", "addon", "resource", "adventure"
 - reference: Used for "addon" and "adventure" to assign to parent system
+- hidden: Show this pack for not owner and not redactos.
+- freezed: Can be updated or not.
+- last-update: Time when this table updated.
 - owner: User who create this system
 - redactors: List of user who can change or create content in this system